gallettilance/main/CONTRIB/README.md

 ## Guidelines

 Please review the following [Coding guidelines](CONTRIBUTING.md) to ensure your coding style matches that of the project.
-We also recommend you review the [Pull Request Template](PULL_REQUEST_TEMPLATE.md) before making a Pull Request
+We also recommend you review the [Pull Request Template](PULL_REQUEST_TEMPLATE.md) before making a Pull Request.
+Once you have read the above and are ready to get started, go claim an issue and start coding!!

 ## Good Practice